sib-swiss/termal/doc/manual.md

 # Column Metrics {#col-metrics}

 The bottom pane displays a barplot of the current _column metric_, a numeric property of each alignment column.
-Two metrics are available:
+Three metrics are available:

-a. **Entropy**: a measure of conservation.
-High bar = well-conserved column;
+a. **Conservation**: High bar = well-conserved column; low bar = high variability.
+Derived from the column entropy.
-   low bar = high variability.
+b. **Coverage**: per-column fraction of non-gap residues.
-b. **Coverage**: fraction of non-gap residues at that column.
+c. **Weighted conservation**: The product of the previous two.
+The main difference with raw conservation is that a column may achieve high conservation even if it is mostly gaps, while its weighted conservation will not.

-To cycle through column metrics, press `c` (forward) or `C` (backward).
-The current metric name is shown in the bottom pane.
+The metric is displayed in the _column metric bar plot_.
+To this end, they are normalized to fit the [0, 1] interval.
+The (normalized) value of the column metric is used to define [conserved regions](#jmp-cons-reg).

 # Display Settings